 You may be able to deduct some or all of your contributions to a traditional IRA.
 You may also be eligible for a tax credit equal to a percentage of your contribution.
 Amounts in your traditional IRA, including earnings, generally aren't taxed until distributed to you.
 IRAs can't be owned jointly.
 However, any amounts remaining in your IRA upon your death will be paid to your beneficiary or beneficiaries.

-You can figure your allowable deduction using the worksheets in the Form 1040 Instructions (PDF) or in Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) (PDF) and claim your IRA deduction on Form 1040, U.S. Individual Income Tax Return (PDF) (attach Form 1040, Schedule 1, Additional Income and Adjustments to Income (PDF)).
+You can figure your allowable deduction using the worksheets in the Instructions for Form 1040 and 1040-SR (PDF) or in Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) (PDF) and claim your IRA deduction on Form 1040, U.S. Individual Income Tax Return (PDF) or Form 1040-SR, U.S. Tax Return for Seniors (PDF) (attach Schedule 1 (Form 1040 or 1040-SR), Additional Income and Adjustments to Income (PDF)).
 If you made nondeductible contributions to a traditional IRA, you must attach Form 8606, Nondeductible IRAs (PDF).

 Use Form 8880, Credit for Qualified Retirement Savings Contributions (PDF) and Do I Qualify for the Retirement Savings Contributions Credit? to determine whether you're also eligible for a tax credit.
-Enter the amount of the credit on Form 1040 (attach Form 1040, Schedule 3, Nonrefundable Credits (PDF)).
+Enter the amount of the credit on Form 1040 or Form 1040-SR (attach Schedule 3 (Form 1040 or 1040-SR), Additional Credits and Payments (PDF)).

 Distributions from a traditional IRA are fully or partially taxable in the year of distribution.
 To determine if your IRA is taxable, see Is the Distribution from My Traditional, SEP or SIMPLE IRA Taxable?
 If you made only deductible contributions, distributions are fully taxable.
 Use Form 8606 to figure the taxable portion of withdrawals when the traditional IRA contains nondeductible contributions.

 Distributions made prior to age 59½ may be subject to an additional 10% tax.
-You may also owe an excise tax if you don't begin to withdraw minimum distributions by April 1 of the year after the year you reach age 70½.
+You may also owe an excise tax if you don't begin to withdraw minimum distributions by April 1 of the year after the year you reach age 72 (70 ½ if you reached age 70 ½ before January 1, 2020).
 These additional taxes are figured and reported on Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts (PDF).
-Refer to the Form 5329 Instructions (PDF), Topic No. 557 and Do I Meet an Exception to the Additional Tax on Early Distributions from IRAs or Retirement Plans? for exceptions to the additional taxes.
+Refer to the Instructions for Form 5329 (PDF), Topic No. 557 and Do I Meet an Exception to the Additional Tax on Early Distributions from IRAs or Retirement Plans? for exceptions to the additional taxes.

 A Roth IRA differs from a traditional IRA in several ways.
 Contributions to a Roth IRA aren't deductible (and you don't report the contributions on your tax return), but qualified distributions or distributions that are a return of contributions aren't subject to tax.
-In addition, you don't have to be under age 70½ to contribute to a Roth IRA.
 To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it's set up.
 For more information on Roth IRA contributions, refer to Topic No. 309 and to determine if your Roth IRA is taxable, see Is the Distribution from My Roth Account Taxable?

 For additional information on the different types of IRAs, including information on contributions, distributions, as well as conversions from one type of IRA to another, refer to Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) (PDF) and Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) (PDF).